hypertidy/PROJ/README.md

 consistency (no format or plumbing issues) and efficiency (directly transforming bulk coordinates).
-The proj4 package is not updated regularly, and depends on a local installation of the system library on some sytems. .
+The proj4 package is not updated regularly, and depends on a local installation of the system library on some systems. .
 So reproj requires a new wrapper around PROJ (PROJ.4) itself.

 Since the 1990s [PROJ.4](https://proj4.org) has been the name of the